Particular/docs.particular.net/transports/msmq/distributor/error-handling.md

 The behavior of Delayed Retries is different between major versions.

-Delayed Retries has two configurable items TimeIncrease and NumberOfRetries.
+Delayed Retries has two configurable items *TimeIncrease* and *NumberOfRetries*.

 The message will be retried on *any* available worker.
 Message processing is not sticky to the worker.